Updated on October 8, 2025.

 Why access to the abortion pill was threatened

-On April 7, 2022, a federal district court in Texas issued a decision, which blocked the long-standing approval of the drug.
+On April 7, 2023, a federal district court in Texas issued a decision that blocked the long-standing approval of the drug.
 In response, the U.S. Department of Justice immediately appealed the decision.

-The ruling, however, did not take effect due to an emergency order from the U.S. Supreme Court.
+The ruling, however, did not take effect due to an emergency order from the Supreme Court in December 2023.
 The Supreme Court paused the lower court ruling, preserving the widespread availability of the abortion pill without restrictions while an appeal to the Supreme Court proceeded.
 Five of the nine justices agreed to grant the stay.

-On June 13, 2024, the Supreme Court found the anti-abortion coalition who questioned the FDA’s decisions to ease access the pill did not have legal standing to sue.
+On June 13, 2024, the Supreme Court dismissed the case.
+It found the anti-abortion coalition who questioned the FDA’s decisions to ease access the pill did not have legal standing to sue.
+This ruling preserved access to mifespristone.

 What is a medical abortion?